-This post will provide information about Appian Way, otherwise known as Via Appia, and the various historical sites you can see from the historic road.
+This post is about Appian Way, also known as Via Appia Antica, and the various historical sites and ruins you can see along this ancient road.

 Click on the map to open or to download to a smartphone.

 This section will focus on information that will help you plan your trip down Appian Way.

 We will cover details such as the best time to visit, how to get here, and what to expect while walking on this ancient road.

 How to Get Here

 The first 16 kilometres (9.9 miles) of the Appian Way, teh segment that most tourists explore, runs through the Appia Antica Regional Park.

 You can easily get to the Visitor Center by public transport.
 Use this Google Map link for exact directions from anywhere in Rome.

 There are two bus lines (#118 and #218) that service the visitor center at the Appia Antica Regional Park.
 It's just 13 minutes from the Colosseum on the #118.

 If you don’t feel like taking the bus, you can also hop on the metro and get off at the Colli Albani/Parco Appia Antica metro stop, though will be on the far end of the park.